silviaespanagil/tech-challenges/anyAPI.md

 ## Expected features

-* Initial screen should show a list of catalog of elements
+* The initial screen should show a list of a catalog of elements
 * Any kind of detail should be shown
 * Include a search bar allowing users to find elements within the list and display them
-* Enable adding items to a favorites list.
+* Enable adding items to a favourites list.

 ## Extras

-* Persistence of the favorite list locally or remotly
+* Persistence of the favorite list locally or remotely
-* Show a star/heart or similar in the favorite items
+* Show a star/heart or similar in the favourite items
-* Add an area to list favorites.
+* Add an area to list favourites.
 * Allow filtering and organizing elements in the list
 * Error management
 * Implement a switch between two themes.
 It could be dark mode / light mode, different layouts, etc.